 Steps 1: Flash the router using DD-WRT firmware

-Basically, you need to download the firmware, then loaded to the router manually.
+You need to download the firmware, then loaded to the router manually.
 As a rule, keep in mind that messing up this part can render the router useless.

 Steps 2: Log in the router’s DD-WRT interface

 Leave the router’s WAN port alone, connect a computer to one of its LAN ports.
-Now open a web browser and navigate to the router’s default IP which is almost always 192.168.1.1.
+Now open a web browser and navigate to the router’s default IP, which is almost always 192.168.1.1.

 You’ll be asked to create a new admin username and password, do it!